 - Check the progress of the sprouting after the 8 hours.
 When the beans produce sprouts that are around a quarter to half inch in length, the sprouts are done.

-- Rinse them and serve immediately in the dish you’ve sprouted them for once you pick through them again to remove any “duds” that did not sprout.
-They can be cooked and eaten in a different recipe.
+- Rinse them and pick through them again to remove any “duds” that did not sprout.
+Serve immediately in the dish you’ve sprouted them for.